mohamedarmas/myportfolio/.github/docs/WANTTODO.md

 ## Contact Form

 - Related to Contact Form:
-  - Create your account inside `emailjs` and make your changes.
+  - Check my api [here](https://github.com/felipecastrosales/site-api) and make your changes.
-  - You can see [this video](https://www.youtube.com/watch?v=9HW3MZ_tsdo), to help you on practice.
+  - You need configurate your AWS SES, and put your credentials inside the `.env` file.
+  - After that, configure AWS Lambda and API Gateway, and deploy your API.

 ## Firebase